rekeystam/OutfitStylerAI/replit.md

-# AI Outfit Recommender
+# Smart Wardrobe

 ## Overview

-This is a full-stack web application that provides AI-powered outfit recommendations by analyzing photos of clothing items.
+This is a full-stack web application that helps users organize their wardrobe and provides AI-powered outfit recommendations by analyzing photos of clothing items.
 Users can take or upload photos of their wardrobe, and the application uses Google's Gemini AI to identify clothing items and suggest stylish outfit combinations.

 ## System Architecture